0xProject/0x-monorepo/packages/deployer/README.md

 ## Migrations

-You might want to write a migrations script (similar to `truffle migrate`), that deploys multiple contracts and configures them.
-Bellow you'll find a simplest example of such a script to help you get started.
+You might want to write a migration scripts (similar to `truffle migrate`), that deploys multiple contracts and configures them.
+Below you'll find a simple example of such a script to help you get started.

 ```
 import { Deployer } from '@0xproject/deployer';